geekiam/website/static/posts/what-are-javascript-promises.md

 ---
 title: What is a Javascript promise
 description: JavaScript Promise is an object holding a state, which represents an eventual completion or failure of an asynchronous operation and its resulting value.
 summary: "A Promise in JavaScript is an object representing a value which may be available in the future.
-If we request data from an API, a Promise promises to ensure the data is there when we need it.
-Prior to promises events and callback functions were used but they had limited functionalities and created unmanageable code, we take a deeper look into Javascript and learn how we can use them."
+If we request data from an API, a Promise promises to ensure the data is there when we need it."
 keywords:
   - how to use fetch
   - using fetch in vue.js
   - how to send HTTP GET requests from Vue
   - vue and fetch
 feature:
-  image: /uploads/posts/node/javascript_tutorials.jpg
+  image: /uploads/posts/javascript/javascript-tutorials.svg
   alt: What is a Javascript promise
 cardImage:
   image: /uploads/twitter/node/what-is-a-javascript-promise.jpg